MaloufSleep/ME-ESP8266/README.md

 * Flash Mode: DOUT
 * Flash Frequency: 40MHz
 * Port: (the serial port of your USB cable)
-5. Paste the code below into a new sketch and upload to the board:
+5. Paste the code below into a new sketch and upload to the board (In order to upload you may have to hold the boot button until esptool connects):

 ```
 const int LED_RED = 5;